airnativeextensions/nativeextensions-documentation/docs/applicationrater/application-id.md

 Additionally note if you are using the `NO_ANDROID_FLAIR` flag you will not have the `air.` prefix mentioned above.

+The default value uses the value from the NativeApplication applicationId variable, preceeded by `air.` which should be the valid id for your Android application in the Google Play store.

 ## iOS / tvOS / macOS